CRS

 ICANS

-- ICANS occurred in 6% of patients with LBCL in the clinical trial (4.5% grade 1, 1.3% grade 2, 0.6% fatal).
-Of the 10 ICANS events, 9 occurred within cycle 1 of treatment, with a median time to onset of 16.5 days (range: 8-141 days) from the start of treatment.
+- ICANS occurred in 6% (10/157) of patients with LBCL in the clinical trial (4.5% Grade 1, 1.3% Grade 2, 0.6% fatal).
+Of the 10 ICANS events, 9 occurred within Cycle 1 of treatment, with a median time to onset of 16.5 days (range: 8-141 days) from the start of treatment.
 Relative to the most recent administered dose, the median time to onset was 3 days (range: 1-13 days).
 The median duration of ICANS was 4 days (range: 0-8 days), with ICANS resolving in 90% of patients with supportive care.

-- ICANS occurred in 6% of patients with FL receiving the 2-step up dosage schedule in the clinical trial (3.9% grade 1, 2.4% grade 2).
-The median time to onset was 21.5 days (range: 14-66 days) from the start of treatment.
+- ICANS occurred in 6% (8/127) of patients with FL receiving the 2-step up dosage schedule in the clinical trial (3.9% Grade 1, 2.4% Grade 2).
+The median time to onset was 22 days (range: 14-66 days) from the start of treatment.
 Relative to the most recent administered dose, the median time to onset of ICANS was 3 days (range: 0.4-7 days).
 The median duration of ICANS was 2 days (range: 1-7 days), with ICANS resolving in 100% of patients.

 - The onset of ICANS can be concurrent with CRS, following resolution of CRS, or in the absence of CRS.
 Clinical manifestations of ICANS included, but were not limited to, confusional state, lethargy, tremor, dysgraphia, aphasia, and non-convulsive status epilepticus.